Kauai Itinerary: How to Spend 3 Days in Kauai, Hawaii

 With 3 days in Kauai, you can cover a ton before hopping to another island.
 With that said, there were still some places in Kauai we missed.

 If we had more time, I would have loved to check out the Sleeping Giant hike and the Kauai Coffee visitor center being I am a huge coffee person.
-I guess we will just have to save that for next time in seeing Kauai part 2=)
+I guess we will just have to save that for the next time we are in Kauai.

 If you are heading to Maui, make sure you don’t miss driving the Road to Hana!